JamesHarrison/tranquility/README.md

 *Tranquility is a work in progress and not really that usable right now, and certainly untested.
 Use at your risk.*

-Tranquility is an API wrapper for EVE Online's various XML and CREST APIs for Ruby, intended to make developing against them a little more pleasant.
+Tranquility is an API wrapper for EVE Online's various XML and CREST APIs for Ruby, intended to make developing apps/tools against them a little more pleasant.

 The CREST API wrapper is dynamically generated.
+There is currently no support for authenticated calls.

 ## Installation